Chart Color Schemes

 Population growth drivers in Madeley - Darch are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Madeley-Darch's population was around 15,430 as of August 2025.
-This reflected an increase of 1,231 people (8.7%) since the 2021 Census, which reported a population of 14,199 people.
-The change was inferred from the estimated resident population of 15,253 in June 2024 and an additional 199 validated new addresses since the Census date.
-This resulted in a population density ratio of 1,176 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Madeley-Darch's population growth rate of 8.7% since the 2021 census exceeded the national average (8.6%), indicating it as a growth leader in the region.
-Overseas migration contributed approximately 73.9% of overall population gains during recent periods, driving this growth.
+Madeley-Darch's population is 15,442 as of November 2025.
+From the 2021 Census, this reflects an increase of 1,243 people, representing an 8.8% growth from a previous population of 14,199.
+This change was inferred from ABS's estimated resident population of 15,253 in June 2024 and the addition of 203 validated new addresses since the Census date.
+The population density ratio is 1,177 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Madeley-Darch's growth rate of 8.8% positions it closely with the national average of 8.9%.
+Overseas migration contributed approximately 73.9% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilized growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering these projections, Madeley-Darch is expected to grow by just below the median national rate, with an increase of 1,039 persons to 2041, representing a total growth of 5.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on projected demographic shifts, Madeley-Darch is expected to grow by 1,039 persons by 2041, representing a total increase of 5.5% over the 17-year period.

 Frequently Asked Questions - Population